costrojs/costro/wiki/Application.md

 ## Creating an Application Instance

-Every Router application starts by creating a new application instance with the `App` function:
+Every Router application starts by creating a new application instance with the `App` class:

 ```js
 import { App } from 'router';